Popup Setting in MultiColumn ComboBox

 Change the popup height

-Customize the height of the popup using the PopupHeight property.
+Customize the popup height using the PopupHeight property.

-In the following sample, the PopupHeight is set as 500px.
+In the following example, PopupHeight is set to 500px.

 • CSHTML